THE HEARTLAND OF AGTECH

 The College of ACES is a multi-disciplinary institution that works to find innovative solutions to the world’s most critical challenges in order to ensure sustainable food and energy, a thriving environment and healthy families and communities.

 Parkland College is the only community college in Illinois to offer a high-tech, hands-on career program.
+Their Midwest Center for Precision Agriculture provides students, area employees, regional growers, and high school educators the knowledge and skills-based training to be successful.
 With a 20-year history of training precision agronomists, they’ve built a strong regional reputation.

-They have been recognized as the #2 Precision Agriculture community college in the country and awarded three National Science Foundation grants for their innovative programming.
+They have been recognized as the #2 Precision Agriculture community college in the country and awarded four National Science Foundation grants for their innovative programming.

 John Deere Technology Innovation Center: one of six JDTIC facilities in the world, John Deere at Research Park focuses on connected farm solutions and robotics.